developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxWiFiManager/index.md

 * Remove an existing Network

 ###Prerequisites
-* Wi-Fi on your Symbol Android device must be enabled.
+* Wi-Fi on your Zebra Android device must be enabled.

 ## Creating The Project